ahmed12348/Pentavalue/README.md

 - Review Laravel documentation
 - Open an issue on GitHub

+## 📬 Postman Collection

+You can test all API endpoints using the provided Postman collection.

+**How to use:**
+1. Download the collection file: [`postman/RealTimeSalesAnalytics.postman_collection.json`](postman/RealTimeSalesAnalytics.postman_collection.json)
+2. Open Postman and click `Import`.
+3. Select the downloaded JSON file.
+4. Use the pre-configured requests to test all API endpoints (orders, analytics, recommendations, etc).

 ---

 **Built with ❤️ using Laravel and modern web technologies**